 4 lean, centre cut loin chops.
 These make for a quick and easy week-night dinner, lightly seasoned and panfried, or grilled and brushed with barbecue sauce.
-Keep Frozen.
-Each package is individually priced based on actual weight and your invoice will be adjusted when your order is packed.

 Pork Loin Other names: Center cut pork loin roast, center cut pork roast, pork center loin roast, pork center cut rib roast, pork loin center cut, pork loin center rib roast, pork loin roast center cut, and pork loin rib half.
 Where it's from: The animal's back.
-Texture and flavor: Fairly lean, mildly flavored meat with a thick cap of fat on top; tender if cooked properly.
+Texture and flavor: Fairly lean, mildly flavored meat with a thick cap of fat on top.
+Tender if cooked properly.
 How it's cooked: Pork loin is best grilled over moderate heat or seared then slow roasted in the oven.
 Be careful not to overcook pork loin.

 Packed with fresh, organic pork and spices these sausages have authenitic Italian flavoring and are perfect in any recipe from cheesy lasagne to a spicy penne - or grilled up on their own with a side of local potatoes!